wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Alternative sites:
    * A redundant site provides a site that is recoverable in the least amount of time and will allow the organization to have the most control of the resources.
    * A hot site contains telecommunications and computers and is the most expensive alternative site.
 It takes the shortest amount of time to recover.
+Has Backups??
    * A cold site does not contain any computers or telecommunications equipment.
 It does contain wiring, heating and air, and raised flooring.
 It is much cheaper than a hot site.
 However, it takes much longer to recover.
    * A warm site contains telecommunications equipment but no computers and is cheaper than a hot site but more expensive than a cold site.
 It takes longer to recover than a hot site but shorter to recover than a cold site.
    * A tertiary site provides an alternate in case both the primary and hot site, warm site, or cold site is unavailable.